ayaka14732/llama-2-jax/README.md

 Updates: the new Llama 2 model is being developed on the [dev](https://github.com/ayaka14732/llama-2-jax/tree/dev) branch.
+(See [PR](https://github.com/ayaka14732/llama-2-jax/pull/1/files))

 ---